alpaka-group/alpaka/README_OMP5.md

 		  |                                                         ^~~
 	/autofs/nccs-svm1_home1/kelling/checkout/alpaka/include/alpaka/kernel/TaskKernelCpuOmp4.hpp:161:57: error: 'blockThreadExtent' referenced in target region does not have a mappable type
   * Type Vec<...> should be mappable.
+6. XL does not appear to terminate when compiling targets like `blockShared` in which tests are executed through the fixture in ~alpaka/test/common/include/alpaka/test/KernelExecutionFixture.hpp .
+   Removing the call
+   alpaka/test/unit/block/shared/src/BlockSharedMemDyn.cpp:92-94 yields finite
+   compilation time for BlockSharedMemDyn.cpp.o .
+XL is extremely slow compiling code using the test framework catch2 used in Alpaka.